 Our clinic was founded in 2008, by Dr. Suzanne Gossier and Dr. Marcel Lavanchy.
-It has grown steadily since, to a peak of 6 physicians in 2020, now down to 5, providing comprehensive primary medical care, HIV care and PrEP, immunizations and travel advice to over 10,000 patients, mainly from West Kelowna, but going as far as Okanagan Falls in the South and Vernon in the North.
+It has grown steadily since, to a peak of 6 physicians again since the summer of 2022, providing comprehensive primary medical care, HIV care and PrEP, immunizations and travel advice to over 10,000 patients, mainly from West Kelowna, but going as far as Okanagan Falls in the South and Vernon in the North.

-Hours: Dr. Blakemore: Monday-Friday 8:30am-5pm (Not in clinic on Tuesdays; variable availability for telehealth on this day) Dr. Covaser: Tuesday-Friday 9am-5pm (Not in clinic on Mondays; variable availability for telehealth on this day) Dr. Gossier: Monday-Friday 8:30am-4pm (Not in clinic on Wednesdays; variable availability for telehealth on this day) Dr. Lavanchy: Monday-Thursday 8:30am-5pm (Not in clinic on Fridays; variable availability for telehealth on this day) Dr. Lenton: schedule pending
+Hours: Dr. Blakemore: Monday-Friday 8:30am-5pm (Not in clinic on Tuesdays; variable availability for telehealth on this day) Dr. Covaser: Tuesday-Friday 9am-5pm (Not in clinic on Mondays; variable availability for telehealth on this day) Dr. Gossier: Monday-Friday 8:30am-4pm (Not in clinic on Wednesdays; variable availability for telehealth on this day) Dr. Lavanchy: Monday-Thursday 8:30am-5pm (Not in clinic on Fridays; variable availability for telehealth on this day) Dr. Lenton: Monday-Thursday 8:30am-4pm (Not in clinic on Fridays; variable availability for telehealth on this day) Dr. Sava: Monday-Thursday 8:30am-4:30pm (Not in clinic on Fridays; variable availability for telehealth on this day)

 The clinic is usually open every Saturday (except for statutory holiday weekends) from 9am-4pm, by appointment.
 Changes are expected however during COVID-19 pandemic.